 Conventional: A conventional mortgage loan is not insured or guaranteed by the government, which makes it different from the two options below.
 The minimum down payment requirement for an Oregon conventional mortgage loan usually ranges between 3% to 5%.

 FHA: These loans are insured by the Federal Housing Administration (FHA), which is part of HUD.
 Because of this government backing, the eligibility criteria are a bit more relaxed with FHA loans.
 The minimum down payment for this Oregon mortgage option is 3.5% of the purchase price or appraised home value, whichever is less.
 Additional details.

 VA: The Department of Veterans Affairs (VA) home loan program is reserved for military service members and veterans.
 The best feature with this type of Oregon mortgage loan is the down payment — or lack thereof.
 Eligible borrowers who use the VA program can buy a home in the state with no money down, and usually without mortgage insurance.
 It’s hard to beat those benefits.

 How to Reduce Your Upfront Investment

-Oregon home prices have risen steadily over the last few years, and by double digits in 2016 alone.
+Oregon home prices have risen steadily over the last few years.
+Right now, the average price for a home in Oregon is $366,500, and Zillow predicts that prices in the state will increase 3.8% over the next 12 months.
 As a result of higher housing costs, home buyers who use mortgage loans are always looking for ways to reduce their down payment expense.